Story School – Potts Point Bookshop 2012 – 2017

 MACLEAY STREET, POTTS POINT, SYDNEY

-Fairyones; how I loved my ‘fairy fortnightly Story School sessions’ creating literary memories for ‘little listeners’ at the Potts Point Bookshop between 2012 and 2017.
-I documented each session for 2017.
+Fairyones; how I loved my ‘fairy fortnightly Story School sessions’ creating literary memories for ‘little listeners’ at the Potts Point Bookshop between 2012 and 2017 (previously I provided ‘fairy-telling at Lesley McKay’s Bookshop, Woollahra).
 Herewith below is a record of my final year at Story School:

 Our first session for 2017 was ‘bear-themed’ and the Story Schoolers voted Corduroy as the favourite story.
 The ‘line up’ of bear stories included: The Bear Hunt [which I presented with Barbie boots on fingers] and Goldilocks and the Three Bears [complete with a bowl full of ‘plastic’ porridge].
 The Bear Hunt came in at a second.